tttor/ctrl-foundation/app/pigps_chebotar_2017.md

 * for neural network policy, how do we use RL?
   * is it correct to say: that NN-policy is essentially supervised learning? where the training data are from demonstration and initial+final images from end-to-end runs
-* it is interesting to see that NN as func approximator is very powerful in that it can maps images to joint torques
+* it is interesting to see that NN as func approximator is very powerful in that it can map images to joint torques